-The current study applies focus group to identify the main issues and challenges faces by the officers.
-There are three different sessions has been conducted where a total of fourteen (14) officers who are under training and development department have been selected to participate in this study.
+The current study applies focus group to identify the main issues and challenges faced by the officers.
+Three different sessions were conducted, where a total of 14 officers from the training and development department were selected to participate in this study.
 The participant is chosen based on the several criteria.
-First, the participants were screening based on their backgrounds and their involvement in training activities.
-Second, the participants were the one who has been involve in the strategic plan for the rural development training department for more than five years.
-Thirdly, we have identified key individuals responsible for managing training and development across various regions in Peninsular Malaysia.
-Additionally, participants were selected based on their role as representatives of their respective departments.
-The establishment of specific criteria is crucial as the feedback should encompass various units that cover the entire rural training development area.
-Therefore, it is essential to collect information that contributes to a focus group and in-depth interviews.
+First, the participants were screened based on their backgrounds and their involvement in training activities.
+Second, the participants were those who had been involved in the strategic plan for the rural development training department for over five years.
+Thirdly, we identified key individuals responsible for managing training and development across various regions in Peninsular Malaysia.
+Additionally, participants were selected based on their roles as representatives of their respective departments.
+Establishing specific criteria is crucial, as the feedback should encompass various units that cover the entire rural training development area.
+Therefore, it is essential to collect information that contributes to focus group and in-depth interviews.

-Table 1: Focus Group Discussion
+Table 1: Focus group discussion

-Subject Method Participants Target Aim Session 1 Focus Group (FGD1) 4 senior officers in Training Development Department (OTDD) Gather information on the 3P (Planning, Implementation, and Achievement) and assess training performance for the Session 2 Focus Group (FGD2) 5 senior officers in Training Management Department (OTMD) period 2016-2020 Session 3 Focus Group (FGD3) 2 senior officers and 3 senior executives in Training Strategic Plan Department (OTSPD) Obtain information and map out the Training Strategic Plan
+Subject Method Participants Target aim Session 1 FGD1 Four senior officers in training development department Gather information on the 3P (planning, implementation, Session 2 FGD2 Five senior officers in training management department and achievement) and assess training performance for the period 2016-2020 Session 3 FGD3 Two senior officers and three senior executives in training strategic plan department Obtain information and map out the training strategic plan

-The current study applied three (3) different sessions with officers directly involved in managing the training programs.
-Based on Table 1, Sessions 1 and 2 are conducted to gather information on the 3P (Planning, Implementation, and Achievement) and assess training performance for the period 2016-2020.
-Session 3, on the other hand, is conducted to obtain information and map out the Training Strategic Plan.
+The current study applied three different sessions with officers directly involved in managing the training programmes.
+Based on Table 1, Sessions 1 and 2 are conducted to gather information on the 3P and assess training performance for the period 2016-2020.
+Session 3, on the other hand, is conducted to gather information and develop the training strategic plan.

-To critically validate the information gathered in the focus group discussions, the researchers conducted three series of semi-structured interviews with a total of 14 officers who are directly involved with the training and strategic planning.
+To critically validate the information gathered in the FGD, the researchers conducted three series of semi-structured interviews with a total of 14 officers who are directly involved with the training and strategic planning.
 This approach ensured that a comprehensive perspective was obtained from all relevant stakeholders.
-The officers were carefully selected to finalize and validate the information from the previous focus group sessions.
+The officers were carefully selected to finalise and validate the information from the previous focus group sessions.
 The interview sessions were recorded and transcribed using applications that support research conduct.
-These interviews aimed to clarify issues, identify causes, and provide suggestions to justify and validate the findings from the document analysis and focus group discussions, thereby ensuring the accuracy of the information.
+These interviews aimed to clarify issues, identify causes, and provide suggestions to justify and validate the findings from the document analysis and FGD, thereby ensuring the accuracy of the information.

-This approach aligns with the methodology used in the study by Ishak and Ayop (2023), where a similar strategy was employed to examine managerial perspectives on customer co-creation through an engagement platform.
-By involving a diverse group of officers, the study ensured a robust validation process, enhancing the reliability and integrity of the findings (Ishak and Ayop 2023).
+This approach aligns with the methodology used in the study by Nisrin and Syafiq (2023), where a similar strategy was employed to examine managerial perspectives on customer co-creation through an engagement platform.
+By involving a diverse group of officers, the study ensured a robust validation process, enhancing the reliability and integrity of the findings (Nisrin and Syafiq 2023).